hewison-chris/agora-cl-docs/website/docs/prysm-usage/checkpoint-sync.md

 **Checkpoint sync** is a feature that significantly speeds up the initial sync between your beacon node and the Beacon Chain.
 With checkpoint sync configured, your beacon node will begin syncing from a recently finalized checkpoint instead of syncing from genesis.
 This can make installations, validator migrations, recoveries, and testnet deployments *way* faster.

-To sync from a checkpoint, your Prysm beacon node needs three pieces of information: the latest finalized `BeaconState`, the `SignedBeaconBlock`, and (if you're on a testnet) the genesis state for the network you're using.
+To sync from a checkpoint, your Agora-cl beacon node needs three pieces of information: the latest finalized `BeaconState`, the `SignedBeaconBlock`, and (if you're on a testnet) the genesis state for the network you're using.
 Together, the `BeaconState` and `SignedBeaconBlock` represent a single **checkpoint state**.

 These three pieces of information can be retrieved either via a **network request**, or via **file export/import**.
 Syncing via network is the method we recommend to most users because it's more straightforward.

 After configuring checkpoint sync, we strongly recommend [verifying the authenticity of your beacon node's checkpoint](#verify-the-authenticity-of-your-beacon-nodes-checkpoint) as a way to "trust but verify" the integrity of your checkpoint data.

 ## Option 1: Configure checkpoint sync via network request

-Start your Prysm beacon node with the `--checkpoint-sync-url` flag set to a fully synced beacon node's RPC gateway provider endpoint.
+Start your Agora-cl beacon node with the `--checkpoint-sync-url` flag set to a fully synced beacon node's RPC gateway provider endpoint.
 This endpoint is usually exposed via port `3500`.
 Set the `--genesis-beacon-api-url` flag to the same URL if you want to fetch the genesis state along with the `BeaconState` and `SignedBeaconBlock`.

 The following command starts a beacon node with checkpoint sync configured to pull checkpoint state from another local beacon node's RPC endpoint using port `3500`: